DGretta/Music/semi-modular/soma_pulsar_23_guide.md

 ### **SOMA's Organismic Principles in Action:**
 - **Everything Can Interact:** Any output can connect to any input via alligator clips
+  - **Why Alligator Clips Instead of Patch Cables:** SOMA chose alligator clips for philosophical and practical reasons.
+Unlike patch cables that create fixed, binary connections (connected or not), alligator clips allow for **variable contact resistance** based on clip pressure, creating organic, less-than-perfect connections that introduce natural variation.
+You can also clip multiple alligators to the same point simultaneously for auto-mixing, and clip onto components directly for circuit bending.
+The clips encourage experimental, fearless patching - you can't damage anything, so SOMA wants you to try everything.
+  - **What Goes Wrong:** Loose clips create intermittent connections and noise.
+Clips touching each other create unexpected crosstalk.
+But SOMA considers this "organismic behavior" - imperfection creates musicality.
+The system is designed to embrace these "mistakes" as features.

 - **Blurred Functions:** Bass drum can serve as LFO, LFO can be audio source, effects can modulate generators
+  - **Why This Matters:** Traditional drum machines have rigid roles - kick is kick, snare is snare.
+Pulsar-23 treats everything as both audio AND control voltage potential.
+The bass drum running slowly becomes an LFO (sub-audio modulation).
+The LFO running fast becomes an audio tone.
+This isn't a gimmick - it's **organismic thinking** where function emerges from context rather than fixed roles.

 - **Non-Linear Structure:** No fixed signal path - any module can lead or follow
 - **Dynamic Equilibrium:** System behavior emerges from module interactions
 - **Sustain Recognition:** Touch duration affects sound character (percussion vs. sustained tones)
+  - **How It Actually Works:** The touch sensors measure how long you maintain contact.
+Hold for less than ~0.5 seconds = percussive envelope (fast attack, quick decay).
+Hold longer = sustained envelope (attack, full sustain while held, release when lifted).
+This happens automatically - the sensors detect your intention.
+  - **Why This Is Revolutionary:** One sensor strip becomes BOTH a drum trigger AND a melodic keyboard depending on how you touch it.
+Tap rapidly for hi-hats, hold for sustained bass tones - same physical control, different musical results.
+This is why Pulsar can transition from rhythm machine to melodic synthesizer seamlessly.
+  - **Common Mistake:** Users tap expecting sustained tones, or hold expecting percussion.
+The system responds to duration, not pressure intensity.
+If your "held" notes aren't sustaining, you're releasing too quickly (under 0.5 seconds).

 ### **Three Simultaneous Control Modes:**
 - **Stand-Alone:** Touch sensors, internal sequencing, organismic self-modulation